Gi60s/openapi-enforcer-lambda/README.md

   }
 }
 ```
-Complete examples with the handler and the router are provided below.
+Complete [examples](#examples) with the handler and the router are provided below.

 ### Handler
 `handler (openapi: string | unknown, options: Options, handler: Handler): LambdaHandler`

 This function provides the same functionality as the EnforcerLambda function, but it only returns a handler.
-Also,
-note that the options parameter is required for this function.

 ### Router
 `route (openapi: string | unknown, options: Options, controllers: RouteControllerMap): LambdaHandler`

 This function also provides the same functionality as the EnforcerLambda function, but it only returns a handler.
-Also, note that the options parameter is required for this function as well.

 ### Options